-When a holder surrenders notes for conversion, we may direct the conversion agent to surrender, on or prior to the third business day immediately following the relevant conversion date, such notes to a financial institution designated by us for exchange in lieu of conversion.
-In order to accept any notes surrendered for conversion, the designated institution must agree to deliver on the third business day immediately following the relevant conversion date, in exchange for each \$1,000 principal amount of notes, a number of shares of our common stock equal to the then applicable conversion rate.
-By the close of business on the second business day immediately preceding the conversion date for any conversion, we will notify the holder surrendering notes for conversion that we have directed the designated financial institution to make an exchange in lieu of conversion.
+When a holder surrenders notes for conversion, we may direct the conversion agent to surrender, on or prior to the commencement of the observation period, such notes to a financial institution designated by us for exchange in lieu of conversion.
+In order to accept any notes surrendered for conversion, the designated institution must agree to deliver, in exchange for such notes, all cash and shares of our common stock (if any) or a combination of cash and shares of our common stock, equal to the consideration due upon conversion, all as provided above under "-Conversion Rights-General."
+By the close of business on the trading day immediately preceding the start of the observation period, we will notify the holder surrendering notes for conversion that we have directed the designated financial institution to make an exchange in lieu of conversion and such financial institution will be required to notify the conversion agent whether it will deliver, upon exchange, all cash or a combination of cash and shares of common stock.

-If the designated institution accepts any such notes, it will deliver on the third business day immediately following the relevant conversion date, in exchange for each \$1,000 principal amount of notes, a number of shares of our common stock equal to then applicable conversion rate to the conversion agent, and the conversion agent will deliver those shares to holders.
+If the designated institution accepts any such notes, it will deliver cash and, if applicable, the appropriate number of shares of our common stock to the conversion agent and the conversion agent will deliver the cash and those shares to the applicable holder.
 Any notes exchanged by the designated institution will remain outstanding.
-If the designated institution agrees to accept any notes for exchange but does not timely deliver the shares of our common stock due upon conversion, or if such designated financial institution does not accept the notes for exchange, we will, no later than the fourth business day immediately following the relevant conversion date, convert the notes into shares of our common stock, as described above under "-Conversion Rights-Conversion Procedures and Conversion Settlement."
+If the designated institution agrees to accept any notes for exchange but does not timely deliver the related consideration, or if such designated financial institution does not accept the notes for exchange, we will, no later than the third trading day immediately following the last day of the related observation period, convert the notes into cash and shares, if any, of our common stock, as described above under "-Conversion Rights."